ritwickdey/my-react-router/README.md

 #### About:

-This is not `react-router-dom` (aka `react-router`) Tutorial.
+This is not `react-router-dom` (aka `react-router`) tutorial.
 It's a minimal version of `react-router-dom`.

 If you're interested to know how `react-router-dom` is implemented, this repo will help you to understand how it actually works.

-> Note: This sample project does not handle all edge cases and of course it's not as comprehensive as `react-router-dom`.
-I always wonder how react-router actually works, that is why I was trying out how I can implement it.
-That's all about the repo.

 #### Syntax: